-Be in Demand with a Bachelor's Degree in Biotechnology
+Be in Demand with a BS Degree in Biotechnology

 The biotechnology industry is a major economic drive, generating approximately $140 billion in revenue.
 Currently, U.S. biotechnology firms employ more than 1.66 million people, but with the need for rapid innovation, the demand for skilled professionals will continue to rise.